Where do you come from ?

 What don’t you like?

-How did you get the idea of working in wine?
+How did you end up working in wine?

-What do you like in your job ?
+What do you enjoy the most in your job?

-Can you tell me about a vintage or a wine that has particularly marked you?
+Can you tell me about a vintage or a wine that most impressed you?

 What do you expect from a wine?